 7.4.4 M Sparrow will represent WMO at the upcoming Antarctic Treaty Management Committee (ATMC) meeting, and he will work with the GCW Secretariat to prepare a presentation on GCW for this meeting [action].

-7.4.5 The Chair and Co-Chair requested that GCW is actively represented at the GCOS Terrestrial Observation Panel on Climate (TOPC) [action]
+7.4.5 The Chair and Co-Chair requested that GCW is actively represented at the GCOS Terrestrial Observation Panel on Climate (TOPC). [action]

 8. REPORT TO EC-PHORS